February 17-20, 2023

-MMOL President Laurie Van Dyke was able to help build a house in Puerto Penasco, Mexico, for a family with 3 children.
+MMOL President Laurie Van Dyke was able to help build a house in Puerto Penasco, Mexico, for a young family.
 This mission project was in conjunction with Amor Ministries and Emmanuel Presbyterian Church.
 This annual trip was close to MMOL founder Jack Hopkins’ heart, and he participated in over 10 builds over the last years of his life.
 He was probably the oldest participant a few of those years!
-This year, his legacy was represented by 1 of his kids and a son-in-law, 1 of his grandkids and her husband, and 3 of his great-grandkids.
+This year, his legacy was represented by 1 of his kids and a son-in-law, 2 of his grandkids and a grand son-in-law, and 3 of his great-grandkids.

 Day 1, Friday

 Nothing gets built on Friday.
 The team meets, loads up with tools, wheelbarrows, food, and people.
 After traveling South to Puerto Penasco, some team members stay at a campground adjacent to Playa Bonita, some stay in close-by hotels and condos.
 Friday evening, we had a beautiful meal sitting outdoors at a nearby restaurant.